andyschwarzl/gpuNUFFT/README.md

 For the Win64 platform check that all necessary Visual Studio Add-ons are installed correctly and a Win64 dummy project can be created using VS.

+*Screencast*: Alternatively follow the installation and usage instructions for Windows [here](https://vimeo.com/161037263)

 -------------------------------------------------------------------------------
 Run: